Skip to content

 Learning and development

-Strengthening social services kaimahi in their practice with children & whānau
+Strengthening social services kaimahi in their practice with children and whānau

 Whakamanawa – The National Social Services Conference

-SSPA annually hosts Whakamanawa – The National Social Services Conference, the place for all those working across our community-based social services and wider social sector to connect, learn and be inspired and strengthened.
-Whakamanawa was most recently held in May 2023 at Te Papa Tongarewa in Te Whanganui-a-Tara.
-Whakamanawa is the only conference of its kind, bringing together social services kaimahi, social sector leaders and shapers from all corners of the motu.
+Te Pai Ora SSPA annually hosts Whakamanawa – The National Social Services Conference.
+Our conference brings together all those working across our community-based social services and wider social sector to connect, learn and be inspired and strengthened.
+It is the only conference in Aotearoa to bring such a wide group of social sector kaimahi and leaders together.

-Whakamanawa provides SSPA members and those working across our social sector with an opportunity to engage with each other on kaupapa of shared interest.
-It is a safe space of kaimahi to learn about and share whakaaro on the latest developments in government policy, social service practice, workforce development and related kaupapa.
+Whakamanawa is a safe space of kaimahi to learn and share whakaaro on the latest developments in government policy, social service practice, workforce development and related kaupapa.

 Sector leadership